Supposedly-Sam/CSS-Rockets/README.md

 # CSS Rockets
-This is a revamp of my [CSS Drawings](https://gitlab.com/Yappydog/css-drawings) project.
+This is a revamp of my [CSS Drawings](https://gitlab.com/Yappydog/css-drawings) project on GitLab.
+This is a simple animation of the SpaceX Falcon9 Stage Seperation.
+This is currently a WIP an I plan to add more animations.